Torque those bolts! - The importance of torquing base bolts - Case study

-How many times have we seen the hold-down bolts being torqued by hand or by using pipes.
-There is a common mis-conception that more tight is always good.
-Our team recently had and a Generator set, we were called in to carry out vibration analysis and on-site balancing of the flywheel.
+How often have we seen the hold-down bolts torqued by hand or using pipes?
+There is a common misconception that tightness is always good.
+Our team recently had a generator set, and we were called in to carry out vibration analysis and on-site balancing of the flywheel.

 The challenge

-+ The first start-up of the machine showed very high vbrations, this was after major over-haul and bearing replacement of the entire set.
++ The first start-up of the machine showed very high vibrations, this was after a major overhaul and bearing replacement of the entire set.

-+ The shafts were aligned using laser alignment kit and was well within the tolerances.
++ The shafts were aligned using a laser alignment kit and were well within the tolerances.

 + As start-up data was taken during the run-up, the increase in amplitude and change in phase could clearly been seen.
 There was a critical speed very close to the full RPM.

-+ The critical speed combined with the un-balance prevented the machine from reaching its full RPM.
++ The critical speed combined with the imbalance prevented the machine from reaching its full RPM.

 + The dominant vibration was on the Motor side.
 (Name of client crossed out to respect the confidentiality of the client)

 + A trial weight was added, based on in-complete data collected during the run-up.
-In the next run, machine had vibration of around 40 mm/s at critical speed.
+In the next run, the machine had a vibration of around 40 mm/s at a critical speed.
 But was allowed to run till it reached the full RPM to check the vibration.
-At full speed, vibration was steady around 23 mm/s RMS (with weight)
+At full speed, the vibration was steady around 23 mm/s RMS (with weight)

 + A balancing weight was calculated and reduced the critical speed vibration to around 22 mm/s and full speed RPM vibrations to 7 mm/s.

-+ The challenge was not over yet, when inermittent load was given to the Genarator there is a speed drop for this specific machine.
-This would mean that the machine would constantly moving in and out of the critical speed zone.
++ The challenge was not over yet, when the intermittent load was given to the Generator there was a speed drop for this specific machine.
+This would mean that the machine would constantly be moving in and out of the critical speed zone.

-Bump test from Motor showed dominant frequency at 28.5 Hz, and the machine was operating at 31.5 Hz.
+The bump test from the Motor showed a dominant frequency of 28.5 Hz, and the machine was operating at 31.5 Hz.
 This would mean that the separation is only 10% and when machine speed drops even a bit during the load condition, the separation would even be lower.

-The bump test carried out on the machine frame also showed the same frequecies (only near motor area).
+The bump test carried out on the machine frame also showed the same frequencies (only near the motor area).

-The change is natural frequency occured only after the maintenance, so possible causes for this was investigates.
+The change is natural frequency occurred only after the maintenance, so possible causes for this was investigated.

-As normally seen with change in natural frequencies, no cracks were observed anywhere.
-There was no structural or machine modifications as well.
+As normally seen with changes in natural frequencies, no cracks were observed anywhere.
+There were no structural or machine modifications as well.

-This led the vibration analyst to check for issues with installation.
+This led the vibration analyst to check for installation issues.

 The hold-down bolts?

-+ The alignment was done within the limits, and soft-foot was checked to be within the tolerance.
-All hold-down bolts of the Motor was torqued with correct torque values.
++ The alignment was done within the limits, and the soft-foot was checked to be within the tolerance.
+All hold-down bolts of the Motor were torqued with correct torque values.

 + The vibration dampers/ mounting was changed during the maintenance.